TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 }
 ```

 This updated span will then appear in the traces as `AddFooBarHeader Testing` with an **OK Status**.

-The second parameter receives a description, but this one is only valid for **ERROR** status.
+The second parameter of the `SetStatus` method can accept a description parameter that is valid for **ERROR** statuses.

 The available span statuses in ascending hierarchical order are: